A Diagnostic Tool in Traditional Chinese Medicine

 Yin deficiency, especially if tongue body is thin and coating is thin, absent or peeled.

 Stagnant blood if dark purple tongue body and/or red spots on the tongue

 What is the Tongue Shape?

-What does the Tongue Coating Look Like?
+What Does The Tongue Coating Look Like?

-Normal tongue coating is thin and white.
+The tongue coating is normally thin and white.
 A pale yellow and slightly thicker coating at the back of the tongue may also be normal.
 The tongue coating often indicates the health of the spleen and stomach.
 It also provides a good indication of acute illness, such as colds and digestive problems.